Why Lacking Product-Market Fit Causes 42% of Startups to Fail

 Instead of building a startup based on an idea without substantiating whether it’s good or not, you should always go through the following process of initial idea validation:

-1. Build a customer profile or multiple customer profiles.
+1. How To Build Customer Profiles And Buyer Personas or multiple customer profiles.

 2. Do your market research to gain insight into the market size, statistical segments, and search for any [more] gaps in the market to use as unique selling propositions.